The Rockville Centre

 Nassau-Suffolk Chapter of the Autism Society of America --- http://www.nsasa.org/

-The local charity chosen by the Parade Committee this year (2011) is the Nassau-Suffolk Chapter of the Autism Society of America (NSASA), a parent driven organization serving over 1,400 families on Long Island in coping with autism spectrum disorder.
+The local charity chosen by the Parade Committee this year (2011) is the Nassau-Suffolk Chapter of the Autism Society of America (NSASA), a parent-driven organization serving over 1,400 families on Long Island coping with an autism spectrum disorder.
 Autism spectrum disorder is a complex neurological disorder that typically lasts a person’s lifetime and impairs a person’s ability to communicate and relate to others.
 Currently, 1 in 150 children are being diagnosed on the autism spectrum.
-Because there is no currently definitive cause, prevention or cure, the parents of autistic individuals take one day at a time.
-The disease often leads those afflicted to engage in undesirable behaviors such as self injury or tantrums, causing families to remain at home in isolation.
+Because there is no currently definitive cause, prevention, or cure, the parents of autistic individuals take one day at a time.
+The disease often leads those afflicted to engage in undesirable behaviors such as self-injury or tantrums, causing families to remain at home in isolation.
 Research indicates, however, that an appropriate educational setting and access to social opportunities can result in significant improvements in the quality of life for those suffering from autism.
 The mission of the NSASA is to provide such settings and opportunities to families struggling with the disease.
-The NSASA is staffed entirely by volunteers, and all proceeds from its fund-raising efforts are used to provide free educational, recreational and social opportunities to families touched by autism. (www.nsasa.org)
+The NSASA is staffed entirely by volunteers, and all proceeds from its fundraising efforts are used to provide free educational, recreational, and social opportunities to families touched by autism. (www.nsasa.org)

 Wounded Warrior Project --- http://www.woundedwarriorproject.org/